 - There’s no village or town and little in the way of nightlife.

-- Your accommodation options are limited to two big hotels.
+- Your accommodation options are limited to two big hotels and one apartment hotel.

 - Kiroro ski resort has a few flat areas connecting some runs.